wwmmkk/FrameGlimpse/README.md

 Only when you explicitly choose to view, analyze, export, save, or process a specific item may the App request the system to download that individual item to your device.

+The download is handled by iOS and Apple’s iCloud services.
+We do not receive the downloaded media, your iCloud credentials, or information about the contents of your iCloud library.

-If an operation may use cellular data, the App will try to show a notice before continuing.
-You may cancel or stop the operation.
+If an operation may use cellular data, the App may show a notice before continuing.
+You may cancel or stop the operation where the App provides that option.

 ---